gangelo/simple_command_dispatcher/README.md

    end

    private

    def authenticate_request
       # The parameters and options we are passing to the dispatcher, wind up equating
       # to the following: Api::MyApp1::V1::AuthenticateRequest.call(request.headers).
       # Explaination: @param command_modules (e.g. path, "/api/my_app1/v1/"), in concert with @param
       # options { camelize: true }, is transformed into "Api::MyApp1::V1" and prepended to the
       # @param command, which becomes "Api::MyApp1::V1::AuthenticateRequest."
 This string is then
-      # simply constantized; #call is then executed, passing the @param command_parameters
+      # simply constantized; #call is then executed, passing the @param params
       # (e.g. request.headers, which contains ["Authorization"], out authorization token).
       # Consequently, the correlation between our routes and command class module structure
       # was no coincidence.
       command = SimpleCommand::Dispatcher.call(:AuthenticateRequest, get_command_path, { camelize: true}, request.headers)
       if command.success?